zhenorzz/UUID/README.md

 ```

-### Is it possible repeat?

-Unfortunately, it is possible.

-When use it in PHP without ZTS (Zend Thread Safe), and more than one thread try to get ids in the same millisecond, it will cause race condition.

 ### How to resolve race condition?

 You can overwrite public method `generate()`, try to get pid value from redis, memcache or any sequence generator which can be daemoned at memory.